Coming soon

 Customers include Cisco, Siemens, Novartis, Amazon and Accenture.

 The British Smaller Companies VCTs first invested £3.5 million in November 2016, and a further £0.88 million two years later, as part of a larger investment round with some high-profile US technology investors (Battery Ventures, Sapphire Ventures, Scale Venture Partners).
 Matillion has since completed several investment rounds from the same US investors.
-In September 2021, Matillion became the sixth VCT-backed unicorn after completing its Series E funding round, raising $150 million at a $1.5 billion valuation.
+In September 2021, Matillion became a unicorn, having achieved a $1.5 billion valuation in its Series E funding round.

 Exit track record

-YFM Equity Partners first backed Springboard in 2014, and provided follow-on funding in 2015 and 2022, investing a total of £4 million.
-The business was the second-largest holding in both VCTs as at 30 June 2022.
-In October 2022, the company was sold to MRI Software, a specialist real estate software business, generating realised proceeds of £14.5 million and a total return of 4.1x.
-Proceeds funded a special dividend in January 2023.
+YFM Equity Partners first backed the company in 2012, supporting its management buyout and providing growth capital.
+The business was the fourth-largest holding in both VCTs as at 31 December 2023.
+In February 2024, the company was sold to HH Global, a creative production and procurement company operating across 60 countries.
+The exit generated total realised proceeds of £19.2 million and a total return of 9.6x.
 Past performance is not a guide to the future.

 ARRACO Global Markets – example of previous failure